 The operation last 1-3 hours again depending on a variety of factors that we’ll discuss later.
 If the patient’s family waits in the waiting room, we will keep in touch by phone regarding the progress of the operation.
 The wound is closed with skin glue.
 There are no stitches or bandages.
 Drains are not used.

-Thyroid replacement medication is started the next day.
-The patient is taken to the recovery room typically spending about an hour there.
-The patient is then taken to a room.
+After the operation, the patient is taken to the recovery room typically spending about an 1 and 1/2 hours there.
+The patient is then taken to an extened recovery area.
 IV fluids are continued until the patient is fully awake and taking fluids by mouth.
 The patient is encouraged to be out of bed.
 Most patients are observed 4-6 hours.
 Discharge is considered after this time if the patient feels well, they are taking food well, there is no significant neck swelling and the patient is comfortable with the idea of going home.
-If the patient lives reasonable close to the hospital and has a responsible adult to be with them the night after surgery they are allowed to go home 5-6 hours after surgery. well over 90% of our patient go home the day of their surgery.
+If the patient lives reasonably close to the hospital and has a responsible adult to be with them the night after surgery they are allowed to go home 5-6 hours after surgery. well over 95% of our patient go home the day of their surgery.
 Any patient who desires to stay in the hospital over night is welcome.
 All patients are discharged within 23 hours of surgery.

 Thyroidectomy for cancer